ThePotatoArchivist/Maglev/README.md

   | Oxidized | 1 blocks/tick |
 - Minecarts remember which track they're on so rails can cross underneath and they stay on the right track
 - You may place blocks between the rail and minecart to have invisible rails
+- If a minecart hits a corner (including a change between flat and incline) while moving too quickly, it may derail.
+To prevent this, the minecart must be slowed to at most weathered speed.
+This was unintentional but is currently considered a feature.
+- All maglev rails can be manually oxidized by right clicking with a wet sponge

 ## Notes